tsmckinney/nori/README.md

 * **Esc** - Exit demo

 ## Important note:
-There is a bug where if you use a mouse button when ImGui isn't active, the camera starts spinning.
+There is a bug where on some systems, if you use a mouse button when ImGui isn't active, the camera starts spinning.
 I'm trying to fix this up, but in the meantime, resetting the scene may fix the problem.

 ## Thanks
 - To CodeParade for starting this project